-All staff are able to request an ambulance or other professional medical help.
+All staff can request an ambulance or other professional medical help.
 Examples where an ambulance would be called would include:

 - chest pain

 - difficulty in breathing

 - unconsciousness

 - severe loss of blood

 - severe burns or scalds

 - choking

 - fitting or concussion

 - drowning

 - severe allergic reactions

-- suspected broken bones
+- suspected broken bones.